Artscout0/Notes/docs/index.md

 ## How this works

 This uses 2 things, python and markdown.
 Specifically, it uses the python library / tool mkdocs, that allows me to take markdown files and turn them into a website (well, kind of).
+To write down math formulas, this uses $\LaTeX$, specifically through the MathJax library.

 From there on, I use github to host all of that, and put it on the internet (hence why the .github.io in the url)